willfindlay/comp4000-experience1/experience1.md

    counts as a unique type of object for the purposes of this question.

    Hint 2: The command `kubectl api-resources` will enumerate a full list of all supported API objects.
-You may also wish to consult [object-docs][the relevant documentation] if you are stuck.
+You may also wish to consult [the relevant documentation][object-docs] if you are stuck.

    Hint 3: You may want to have a look at the contents of the `deployment.yml` file.